mackyle/topgit/README_DOCS.rst

 	And since it will be non-bare and writable, commands that may not have been allowed in the original repository will work too.

-	When the shell spawned by this subcommand exits, the temporary wayback repository and all newly created objects and ref changes made in it, if any, *will be lost*.
+	When the shell spawned by this command exits, the temporary wayback repository and all newly created objects and ref changes made in it, if any, *will be lost*.
 If work has been done in it that needs to be saved, it must be pushed somewhere (even if only back to the original